tape-testing/tape/readme.markdown

 # tape

-tap-producing test harness that works in node and browsers
+tap-producing test harness for node and browsers

 # example